-Helen Levitt is an American photographer who was particularly noted for her street photography around New York City, and has been called “the most celebrated and least known photographer of her time.”
+Helen Levitt (1913-2006), is a Brooklyn-born photographer who was particularly noted for her street photography around New York City, and has been called “the most celebrated and least known photographer of her time.”

 In the late 1940s, Levitt made two documentary films with Janice Loeb and James Agee: In The Street (1948) and The Quiet One (1948).
 Levitt, along with Loeb and Sidney Meyer’s, received an Academy Award nomination for the screenplay of The Quiet One.
 Levitt was active in film making for nearly 25 years; her final film credit is as an editor for John Cohen’s documentary The End of an Old Song (1972).